-Early Childhood Education (ECD)
+Early Childhood Development (ECD)

-ECD 101 - Introduction to Early Childhood Education Prerequisite: EN 52
+ECD 101-Introduction to Early Childhood Education (3)

+Prerequisites: EN 52

-Examines conceptual framework for understanding the role of early childhood education professional.
+Examines conceptual framework for understanding the role of the early childhood education professional.
 Content focuses on the profession of early childhood education in the context of historical, philosophical, and social influences.
 Units of study also review contemporary trends, issues and practices in the field of early childhood education.

-ECD 104 - Activities I for Children
+ECD 104-Activities I for Children (3)